-All the service provider signatories are continuing to enable their customers to watch video programming without the use of operator-supplied set-top boxes through their support of apps.
-These apps can be used on hundreds of millions of consumer-owned Internet-connected devices, such as smartphones, tablets, personal computers, select Smart TVs, game consoles, and low-power streaming devices such as Apple TV, Roku, Google Chromecast, and Amazon Fire.
+All the service provider signatories are continuing to enable their customers to watch video programming without the use of operatorsupplied set-top boxes through their support of apps.
+These apps can be used on hundreds of millions of consumer-owned Internetconnected devices, such as smartphones, tablets, personal computers, select smart TVs, game consoles, and low-power streaming devices such as Apple TV, Roku, Google Chromecast, and Amazon Fire.
 Nearly all U.S. TV households have at least one of these devices.

-Signatories reported that the number of unique customer-owned and managed devices used to access video services via apps remained at approximately 56 million in 2021, which represents an increase per subscriber since pay-TV subscriptions declined by 9%.
+Signatories reported that the number of unique customer-owned and managed devices used to access video services via apps in 2022 was approximately 50.9 million in 2022, a 9% decline from 2021 that is consistent with a 10% reduction in pay-TV subscribers during the same period.

-Table 9 lists the supported TV and other platforms and devices used by consumers to view each service provider's content using its app without operator-supplied set-top boxes in 2021.
+Table 9 lists the supported TV and other platforms and devices used by consumers to view each service provider's content using its app without operator-supplied set-top boxes in 2022.
 The table indicates whether the service provider's app on each platform supports access to linear (live TV) content, on demand content, and/or recording capability, which are among the features that help make apps an attractive alternative to a set-top box.
-There remain some differences in functionality and visibility between apps and set-top boxes that may encourage most customers to continue to use set-top boxes, but the service provider signatories are continuing to work to enhance the functionality of their apps such as through new support for cloud DVR offerings and investing in customer education and employee training to promote the use and awareness of apps.

 App usage can replace or reduce demand for set-top boxes in a variety of ways.
 For example, the use of apps to view pay-TV and other video content on televisions can render a set-top box unnecessary for that television.
-New models of Samsung and LG Smart TVs, and many Smart TVs that use Roku, Android, or Amazon Fire operating systems can access select service provider apps without set-top boxes.
-More than three-quarters of American households now have at least one Smart TV, and Smart TVs now represent 57% of all televisions used in the United States.14 Nearly all Smart TVs - 86% in a recent study - now are used to access at least some video directly without a set-top box or streaming device.15
+New models of Samsung and LG smart TVs, and many smart TVs that use Roku, Android, or Amazon Fire operating systems can access select service provider apps without set-top boxes.
+Seventy-seven percent of American households now have at least one smart TV, and smart TVs now represent 61% of all televisions used in the United States.
+Nearly all smart TVs - 88% in a recent study - now are used to access at least some video directly without a set-top box or streaming device, up from 75% in 2020.